-One of the church's greatest strengths in the face of poverty is its local presence, its grass-roots knowledge of the people that make up its community.
-That includes the people living on its fringes, the outcasts, the most marginalised, the kind of people who are often at the bottom of the list when it comes to getting help.
+One of the church's greatest strengths in the face of poverty is its local presence.
+Churches have a grass-roots knowledge of the people that make up its community.
+That includes the people living on its fringes, the outcasts, the most marginalised.
+Normally these are the kind of people who are often at the bottom of the list when it comes to getting help.
 As part of our determination to serve those in the greatest need, we're working with local churches, encouraging them to seek out the most marginalised in their communities, often with life-changing, and stigma-challenging results.

 Having been a drug user and dealer, Alexei found God while in prison and has turned his life around.
 He’s now the pastor of a church in Perm, Russia, and leads Light of Life, which is a Tearfund partner supporting people leaving prison, those who are withdrawing from drug addiction and people affected by HIV.